jinjamator/drawioedit/README.rst

 ==================

 Drawioedit is a simple interface to edit drawio files.
-It uses N2G under the hood but simplifies it's usage and add some features.
+It uses N2G functions and adds some features.

 Features
 -----------------

 Drawioedit has following features:
     * load embedded drawio from png files
-    * set styles of shapes
+    * set styles of shapes and links
     * all of the N2G drawio features

 Installation